AnnaLukose/EEE3088F-Project-2025-Group-37/README.md

 The final design kicad files are available in the KICAD FILES folder.
 Previous versions are also available in the draft 1 and draft 2 zip folders.

-To view the schematic for our final design, view the Schematic picture above.
+To view the schematic for our final design, view the Schematic pdf above.

 This project required us to design a single PCB to fulfill the following power module requirements for a micromouse: